 It is useful to contextualise these numbers in terms of the GVA generated by all Welsh manufacturing.
-The latest available data for 2019^{11} reveals that Welsh manufacturing generated some £11.27bn of GVA and the Computer, electronic, optical and electrical engineering parts of Welsh manufacturing generated £1.26bn of GVA.
-It is accepted these numbers are for 2019 but in this context the compound semiconductor cluster GVA directly supported is likely to account for around 1.5% of Welsh manufacturing GVA and around 13.8% of GVA in the more tightly defined electronic and engineering sector.
+The latest available data for 2019 [11] reveals that Welsh manufacturing generated some £11.27bn of GVA and the Computer, electronic, optical and electrical engineering parts of Welsh manufacturing generated £1.26bn of GVA.
+It is accepted these numbers are for 2019 but in this context the compound semiconductor cluster GVA directly supported is estimated to account for around 1.7% of Welsh manufacturing GVA and around 15.4% of GVA in the more tightly defined electronic and engineering sector.